 - MTA's fleet consists of 174 buses and 103 AccessRide vans.

 - The MTA bus system is a "pulse" system; currently, nearly all MTA buses meet downtown and approximately 60 percent of riders transfer to connecting buses at Music City Central.
 These are customers whose final destination is downtown or who board another bus to continue their travel.

-- Last fiscal year, nearly 8 million passenger trips were recorded by the MTA.
+- Last fiscal year, more than 9.4 million passenger trips were recorded by the MTA.

 Design and Construction

 - Work began on the new station in 2004; construction began in May 2007 and was completed in October 2008.